buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

 BitBucket hook
 ++++++++++++++

-The BitBucket hook is as simple as GitHub one and it also takes no options.
+The BitBucket hook is as simple as GitHub one and it takes no options.

 .. code-block:: python